Key facts

 Healthcare: Public Access, Private Backup

-Portugal’s healthcare system consistently ranks in the top 20 globally (WHO), and it is one of the strongest arguments for relocating here — especially for Americans accustomed to paying $500+/month for insurance with a $6,000 deductible.
+Portugal’s WHO top-20 healthcare system costs expats €50–100/month for private insurance (under 50) versus $500+/month in the US, with public GP visits at €4.50 and prescriptions at €2–10 — delivering better coverage at roughly 80% less than American healthcare spending.
+It is one of the strongest arguments for relocating here, especially for Americans accustomed to paying $500+/month for insurance with a $6,000 deductible.

 Public Healthcare (SNS)